-- 4.1 South Derbyshire has a population of approximately 91,000 (ONS mid 2007 estimate).
-For almost two decades, South Derbyshire has been the fastest growing district in Derbyshire.
+- 4.1 South Derbyshire has a population of approximately 92,400 (ONS mid 2008 estimate).
+The District continues to be one of the fastest growing districts in the East Midlands.
 In fact, it was the 6th highest in population growth nationally between 2001 and 2007 compared to all other local authorities. - 4.2 This has attracted substantial development in housing and the growth of business activity in the area.
-This development is on going. - 4.3 Swadlincote (with a population of about 33,000) is the main administrative and commercial centre of the district.
-The town is located on the former South Derbyshire Coalfield where the working of coal and clay has all but disappeared.
-This means that regeneration continues to be a key issue. - 4.4 The rest of the area is mostly rural in character and contains a patchwork of villages and small settlements.
-Almost 2/3 of the population resides in Parished Areas and this urban/rural contrast presents a challenge in terms of the equitable delivery of services. - 4.5 A number of villages are of architectural and historic importance.
-A total of 22 Conservation Areas have been designated throughout the area, including one for Swadlincote Town Centre. - 4.6 A large part of South Derbyshire is included within the designated area of the National Forest.
-This major initiative is creating a new landscape for work, recreation and wildlife. - 4.7 Indeed, substantial investment has recently been attracted to develop the Rosliston Forestry Centre, which the beet hand a major recreational and educational facility in the District.
+Although currently slowing due to the economic climate, this development is on going. - 4.3 The District continues to be a main destination for inward investment, with organisations such as Toyota, JCB and Nestle all having major sites in South Derbyshire.
+East Midlands Airport also borders its boundaries. - 4.4 Swadlincote is currently the main urban centre of the district.
+The town is located on the former South Derbyshire Coalfield where substantial regeneration continues. - 4.5 The rest of the District is predominantly rural in character, with a number of villages being of architectural and historic importance.
+A total of 22 Conservation Areas have been designated throughout the area, including one for Swadlincote Town Centre. - 4.6 A third of the National Forest lies within the District and this major initiative is creating a new landscape for work, recreation and wildlife. - 4.7 Indeed, substantial investment has been generated in recent years to develop the Rosliston Forestry Centre, which is becoming a major recreational and educational facility in the District.